-Tony Awards 2018: Complete List of Nominations
+Tony Awards 2018: Mean Girls and SpongeBob SquarePants Lead the Nominees

 Ethan Slater, SpongeBob SquarePants: The Musical

-BEST FEATURED ACTRESS IN A PLAY
+BEST PERFORMANCE BY AN ACTRESS IN A LEADING ROLE IN A MUSICAL

-Noma Dumezweni, Harry Potter and the Cursed Child, Parts 1 and 2

-Anthony Boyle, Harry Potter and the Cursed Child, Parts 1 and 2
+Anthony Boyle, Harry Potter and the Cursed Child, Parts One and Two

 Michael Cera, Lobby Hero